-How to Print a Project Schedule: Getting Started
+Step-by-Step: How to Print a Microsoft Project Gantt Chart (Project Schedule)

 Before we jump into the details for how to print a project schedule, make sure you’re in the Gantt Chart view.
 Now, let’s break down the process into easy-to-follow steps.